xanimo/django-python-postgres-heroku/README.md

-# iSnippets
+# xanimo.herokuapp.com
-iSnippets, built with Django and Python.
+xanimo.herokuapp.com, built with Django and Python.

 ## Understand
 This is a simple application in Python that allows users to store snippets for future reference.